ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oauthentication/README.md

 </dependency>
 ```

-An other option would be to use one of `com.c4-soft.springaddons` archetypes (for instance [`spring-addons-archetypes-webmvc-singlemodule`](https://github.com/ch4mpy/spring-addons/tree/master/archetypes/spring-addons-archetypes-webmvc-singlemodule) or [`spring-addons-archetypes-webflux-singlemodule`](https://github.com/ch4mpy/spring-addons/tree/master/archetypes/spring-addons-archetypes-webflux-singlemodule))
+Another option would be to use one of `com.c4-soft.springaddons` archetypes (for instance [`spring-addons-archetypes-webmvc-singlemodule`](https://github.com/ch4mpy/spring-addons/tree/master/archetypes/spring-addons-archetypes-webmvc-singlemodule) or [`spring-addons-archetypes-webflux-singlemodule`](https://github.com/ch4mpy/spring-addons/tree/master/archetypes/spring-addons-archetypes-webflux-singlemodule))

 ## 3. Web-Security Configuration

 ### 3.1. `ProxiesClaimSet` and `ProxiesAuthentication`
-Lets first define what a `Proxy` is:
+Let's first define what a `Proxy` is:
 ```java
 @Data
 public class Proxy implements Serializable {